 Explanation: With any multiplexing strategies, come some setbacks.
 This includes the differentiation in the frequencies occurring throughout a network.
 This is called as plesiochronous transmission.

 3. The bit stuffing in the plesiochronous digital hierarchy is complex and uneconomic.
-State whether the given statement is true or false.

 Explanation: The bit stuffing is a complex process as it does not provide individual channel extraction.
 For individual channel extraction, the whole de-multiplexing procedure is to be performed again.
 This is both uneconomic and complex.

 4. A ____________ digital hierarchy was required to enable the international communications network to evolve in the optical fiber era.

 Explanation: The plesiochronous digital hierarchy was uneconomic and complex in execution.
 To reduce the complexity and efficient bit stuffing purpose, a synchronous digital hierarchy was required.
 It transformed the international communications into an optical fiber era.

 5. The standardization towards a synchronous optical network termed SONET commenced in US in _______

 Explanation: Synchronous optical network mechanism was efficient and its standardization process mainly started in 1985.
 Some modifications in the plesiochronous hierarchy were retained and some new features were added in the optical era to achieve efficient bit stuffing.